Pattimura Airport: Facilities and development

+The airport has a single runway measuring 2,500 m × 45 m, capable of accommodating narrow-body aircraft such as the Boeing 737 and Airbus A320.
+It is equipped with two aprons, measuring 151 m × 90 m and 214 m × 112 m respectively.
+The airport also has two taxiways, measuring 280 m × 23 m and 443 m × 23 m respectively.

-A major upgrade of the airport was completed in 2021.
-As part of the expansion, the terminal area was increased from 10,270 m² to 16,090 m², boosting its annual passenger capacity from 800,000 to 1.5 million.
+In 2016, the Ministry of Transportation approved an initial investment of Rp 45 billion for the airport's renovation, to be disbursed through 2018 and carried out in phases.
+The airport upgrade was completed in 2021 after several years of delays.
+As part of the expansion, the terminal area was increased from 10,270 m^{2} to 16,090 m^{2}, boosting its annual passenger capacity from 800,000 to 1.5 million.
 The previous capacity had already been exceeded, with the airport serving approximately 1.3 million passengers in 2019.
 The renovated terminal now features a total of five gates, three of which are equipped with jet bridges.
+The terminal building facade has a more modern appearance while retaining characteristics of traditional Moluccan architecture, combined with glass accents and supporting columns.

 Although the airport does not currently serve any regular international flights, it is equipped with the necessary facilities to accommodate them, including an immigration office, a quarantine facility, and a tax office.